syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 The following steps help you configure and restore the Syncfusion NuGet packages in Visual Studio online application.

 1. Create and add the NuGet.config file in your Visual Studio online application location along with required Syncfusion platform NuGet feed links.
-You can get the Syncfusion NuGet package feed link by clicking the Copy URL label from the required platform provided in the following link:
+You can get the Syncfusion NuGet package feed link by clicking the **Copy URL** label from the required platform provided in the following link:
     <http://nuget.syncfusion.com>

     ![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image1.png)

-2. If your application doesn't have any build definitions, Create new build definition by clicking the New Definition button.
+2. If your application doesn't have any build definitions, Create new build definition by clicking the **New Definition** button.

     ![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image2.png)

     ![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image3.png)

-3. If your application have any build definitions, navigate to Build & Release tab and select the Edit option from corresponding application to include the NuGet restore process.
+3. If your application have any build definitions, navigate to **Build & Release** tab and select the **Edit** option from corresponding application to include the NuGet restore process.

     ![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image4.png)

-    N> If we cant find the NuGet restore process from these build definitions, we can add it by using Add build step -> Package -> NuGet Installer.
+    N> If we cant find the NuGet restore process from these build definitions, we can add it by using **Add build step -> Package -> NuGet Installer**.

 4. Then update path of the NuGet.config file in Path to NuGet.config textbox and Save this build definition.

 	![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image5.png)

-5. Then start the build process by clicking Queue new build button.
+5. Then start the build process by clicking **Queue new build** button.
 The required NuGet packages are restored and project will be compiled successfully.

     ![](NuGet-VisualStudioonline_images/NuGet-VisualStudioonline_image7.png)